 The RBA became a Business Improvement District (BID) in July 2005.
 Local businesses chose, by voting system, whether to collectively establish a BID.
 Following support for this approach, the council collects an annual targeted levy and works with the businesses to implement improvements and enhancement of the local business environment.

 Despite the BID structure, voluntary membership subscriptions to the RBA continue that allow us to drill down and expand upon regular BID activities.
 As such, the RBA is considered by Council to be one of the more successful commercial/industrial BIDs in Auckland.
-Today the RBA represents more than 520 businesses and 8,000 on our small Rosebank Peninsula.
+Today the RBA represents more than 650 businesses and 9,000+ on our small 154 hectare Rosebank Peninsula.